 Fancy a slice of Tasmania near Hobart?
-Want to get into the tourism business?
-Build a mountain bike facility and/or an eco-future resort?
+Want to build a subdivision or get into the tourism business?
+Build a mountain bike or horse riding facility and/or an eco-future resort?

 The land is zoned rural and rural residential and boasts some of the best views in the northern suburbs, is only ten to fifteen minutes from Glenorchy, and when Gillies road connects will be even closer.
 It is situated along and towards the end of Granton Heights Road on the northern side of Blacksnake Lane about 1.5 Km from the Brooker Highway which comes all the way from central Hobart.